KaSilang6969/physics-log/Classical Physics/1.1 Pre-requisites/Lagrangian & Hamiltonian Mechanics/1.1 Pre-requisites/Chap-2 Linear Algebra (basic matrix notation).md

 ## 1.1 What is Linear Algebra (and why you need it)

+**Linear algebra** is a *branch of mathematics focused on the study of vectors, matrices, and linear transformations.* **Vectors** are *quantities that have both magnitude and direction, and they are used to represent states or configurations in many physical systems.* **Matrices** are *rectangular arrays of numbers that can represent observables, operators, or changes in spacetime, depending on the context.*

+This subject forms the foundational language for many areas of modern physics, including quantum mechanics, relativity, string theory, and quantum field theory (QFT).
+In these fields, linear algebra provides the tools to describe and manipulate the mathematical objects that model physical phenomena. *For example, in quantum mechanics, vectors represent quantum states, while matrices (or more generally, operators) represent measurements and transformations of those states.* Understanding linear algebra is therefore essential for anyone studying advanced physics or related mathematical disciplines.

+### In short:
 * Linear algebra is the study of **vectors**, **matrices**, and **linear transformations**.
 * It’s the language of **quantum mechanics**, **relativity**, **string theory**, and **QFT**.
 * Vectors represent states, matrices represent observables, operators, or spacetime changes.